encord-team/encord-active/docs/docs/user-guide/filter_export.md

 Additionally, you can also clone the data and labels directly to the Encord labelling platform.

-1. Click the _🏗 Clone_ button
+1. Click the _🏗 Export to Encord_ button
-2. Choose a dataset and project title
+2. Choose an ontology, dataset and project title
 3. Pres the _➕ Create_ button

 The data will be exported to Encord.
 You can follow the progress in the buttom of the page.